AnshSinghSonkhia/TroveXpins/README.md

 3. If user uploaded the image, he can not give the url to fetch image.
 So, we handle it in `add.js`

+# ToDo: for production deployment

+- [ ] Add MongoDB Atlas inplace of mongoDB at localhost

 # Additional Tasks - My Improvements

 1. Default user profile image --> it should be shown for new accounts with no image, or when user wants to delete profile image.